Psyfo-C-YA/react-java-springboot-mongodb-movies-web-app/README.md

 # react-java-springboot-mongodb-movies-web-app
-A Web application for streaming movies
+A Web application for streaming movie trailers